TCVE-Motors/SoclOS/README.md

 # SoclOS
-SoclOS represents the ultimate frontier in terms of AI Operating Systems for Androids.
-It is a 100% Open-Source advanced deep-learning software developed by Ferrara Davide Giacomo and his TCVE Motors team to contribute to the new industrial revolution.
+SoclOS represents the **ultimate frontier** in terms of **AI Operating Systems** for Androids and all types of autonomous machines.
+It is a **100% Open-Source advanced deep-learning software** developed by Ferrara Davide Giacomo and his TCVE Motors team to contribute to the new industrial revolution.

 >  ### **"If we are trying to create an artificial human, we are trying to do God's work.
-Who better than him can teach us?"**
+Who better than *him* can teach us?"**

 # Features
 SoclOS is the ultimate software solution to power autonomous machines, it includes various highly-specialized modules and phisical/psycological simulation algorithms.
 It can be downloaded pre-trained or from scratch.